nambread/PyEverything/README.md

     #Get the full path and file name of the first visible result.
     result = PyEverything.GetResultFullPathName(0)

+Functions that return a date will return `None` if that data could not be queried.
+(Which might be the case with incomplete indexes of drives that are no longer available.)

+    GetResultDateAccessed()
+    GetResultDateCreated()
+    GetResultDateModified()
+    GetResultDateRecentlyChanged()
+    GetResultDateRun()

 #### Error Handling
 A large portion of the C API returns error codes, which the user must handle.
 For example, on [https://www.voidtools.com/support/everything/sdk/everything_getlasterror/](https://www.voidtools.com/support/everything/sdk/everything_getlasterror/)